 Dr. Knight studies the contribution of prefrontal cortex to human behavior.
 His research interests include attention and memory; neuropsychology and physiology; and cognitive neuroscience.
 His laboratory uses electrophysiological, fMRI and behavioral techniques to study controls and neurological patients with frontal lobe damage in an effort to understand the neural mechanisms subserving cognitive processing in humans.
 The laboratory also records the electrocorticogram directly from the cortical surface in neurosurgical patients with implanted electrodes to study the electrophysiology of network activity supporting goal-directed behavior in humans.
 The laboratory uses this information to develop brain machine interfaces for motor and language prosthetic devices.
 More.

-Stay tuned for the title, abstract and RSVP details.
+Stay tuned for RSVP details.